Balboa Park station: Streetcars

 Electric streetcar service began with the San Francisco and San Mateo Electric Railway (SF&SM) on San Jose Avenue on April 27, 1892.
 It was followed in December 1895 by a Market Street Railway spur on Ocean Avenue, branching off their Mission Street line.
 In 1900, the SF&SM bought land on the southeast corner of San Jose Avenue and Geneva Avenue to construct its main facilities.
 Construction began on July 14, 1900.
-A office building along San Jose Avenue—designed by Reid & Reid—opened on April 22, 1901, followed by an adjacent powerhouse in 1903.
+An office building along San Jose Avenue—designed by Reid & Reid—opened on April 22, 1901, followed by an adjacent powerhouse in 1903.
 The SF&SM and the Market Street Railway were both absorbed into the United Railroads (URR) conglomerate in 1902.
 After the 1906 San Francisco earthquake, the URR rerouted the San Mateo line to Mission Street; Embarcadero–Daly City route 26 continued to operate on San Jose Avenue.

 In 1907, while expanding its streetcar network after the earthquake, the URR hurriedly opened its Elkton shops next to the SP's Elkton station.
 The shops occupied a parcel bounded by San Jose Avenue to the east, the SP line to the west, Ocean Avenue to the north, and Geneva Avenue to the south.
 The SP line was used to deliver materials to the yard.
 On September 16, 1909, the SF&SM yard was renamed Geneva Yard.
 The powerhouse, damaged in the earthquake, was rebuilt in 1910.
 In 1917, during a violent strike of URR operators, strike-brakers were temporarily housed in the office building.
 A wooden staircase was constructed from the second floor directly to the carbarn.

 The URR was renamed as the Market Street Railway in 1921, and purchased by the city-owned San Francisco Municipal Railway (Muni) in 1944.
 The merger and the impending end of World War II (which had limited the availability of rubber tires) prompted the conversion of many streetcar routes to bus or trolleybus.
 Route 26 had previously been discontinued in 1938 and soon replaced by a branch (itself closed on November 5, 1939) of the route 9 streetcar.
 Route 26 service resumed on September 23, 1944, but was replaced by buses on February 4, 1945, ending streetcar service on San Jose Avenue.
 Muni's K Ingleside line was extended on Ocean Avenue and Onondaga Street to Mission Street on April 8, 1945, as the ex-MSR line on Ocean Avenue was converted to bus.
 K Ingleside service was cut back to Phelan Loop on October 10, 1952; however, Geneva Yard was retained as the yard for the remaining streetcar system.
 The southern portion of the Elkton lot, as well as the parcel across Geneva Avenue to the south, were used for bus storage.